jet/equinox/DOCUMENTATION.md

 > _You don't rewrite events or streams in a Store, for reasons_

-For Domain Events in an event-sourced model, their permanence and immutablity is typically considered axiomatic; readers expect to be able to cache them forever, rely on their stream position being fixed etc. Some (rare) corner cases where one might wish to deviate from such axioms in terms of Domain Events in a model include:
+For Domain Events in an event-sourced model, their permanence and immutability is typically considered axiomatic; readers expect to be able to cache them forever, rely on their stream position being fixed etc. Some (rare) corner cases where one might wish to deviate from such axioms in terms of Domain Events in a model include:

 - rewriting streams as an expedient solution to a bug etc: as with the rewriting in history in git, the first rule is: DONT.
 (But it's possible and in some cases this nuclear option can solve a problem)
 - intentionally removing data: for GDPR or CCPA reasons, you may opt to mutate or remove events as part of addressing a need to conclusively end-of-life some data (other solutions are available...)